toland/patron/README.md

 ## Requirements

+Patron 1.0 and up requires MRI Ruby 2.3 or newer.
+The 0.x versions support Ruby 1.9.3 and these versions get tagged and developed on the `v0.x` branch.

-Patron uses encoding features of Ruby, so you need at least Ruby 1.9.
-Also, a recent version of libCURL is required.
+A recent version of libCURL is required.
 We recommend at least 7.19.4 because it [supports limiting the protocols](https://curl.haxx.se/libcurl/c/CURLOPT_PROTOCOLS.html), and that is very important for security - especially if you follow redirects.